SunpreetSChahal/UsedCarAnalysis/README.md

 I decided not to include an Excel file for this dataset, as using Microsoft Excel for large datasets isn't as efficient as Python for data cleaning and analysis.
 For other projects, I may have included an Excel file to present my ability to use various tools to analyse data.
 Here, I decided that using Excel is inappropriate - relative to the large size of the dataset.

+If the notebook fails to load, please use the following link to fix this issue; https://nbviewer.jupyter.org/